DanielMaritim/website-structure/README.md

 # website-structure

+A website layout/structure is a pattern that defines a website's flow.
+It has the role of planning the information present on a site both for the website's owner and for users.
+It provides clear paths for navigation within webpages and puts the most important elements of a website front and center.

 a simple web structure with HTML and CSS

 A website's structure refers to how the website is set up that is how the individual subpages are linked to one another.